Frequently Asked Questions

 Education Buildings A & B: are located on two sides of the Education Pavilion.

-Palm Cafe: is in the commons area near the center Pavilion.
-(Seasonal) Concessions are contracted, operating during the spring, summer, and fall months, and also during special events or high visitor weekends.
+Palm Cafe: is in the Festival Plaza in the center of the Zoo.
+Seasonal concessions are contracted, operating during the spring, summer, and fall months, and also during special events or high visitor weekends.
 Scheduling is subject to change.

 - LOST AND FOUND...